Ruby-Dragon/RustToDoList/README.md

 	Move the executable from target/release to wherever you want to keep it.
 	To run, use "./rust_to_do_list" in a command line window.

+	If you use bash, you may want to add an alias to make it easier to use!

 	This process is cross platform and should work on linux, windows, and OSX.

 ## Licence: